 Pan washing and drying

 The pan should be thoroughly cleaned in warm, soapy water followed by thorough drying.
-Even after towel drying, some surface moisture may still be present, so it is best to place the pan over a stovetop flame for a few mins to dry up any remaining water.
+After towel drying, there may be some surface moisture, so it is best to place the pan over a stovetop flame for a few mins to dry up any remaining water.

 Apply oil all over it and buff it well

 After cleaning and drying your pan, rub cooking oil all over the pan or skillet, paying careful attention to the handle.

 The secret is to scrub the pan well with a soft cloth after you’ve applied the oil so that it doesn’t appear greasy.

 A small quantity of extra oil on the pan can slip through the seasoning, forming sticky drops on your cooking surface if left unattended for a few days.

 Heat the pan in the oven